Leehyowon/CURLY-FORTNIGHT/README.md

 ## HISTORY

 CURLY-FORTNIGHT is based on a website, http://cse.hanyang.ac.kr.
 Although it was official website of my department, it just was not being managed efficiently.
 When you visit that website, you can see that informations have not changed since 2013.
-Therefore we decided to make our own official website, that is in good hands!
+So students who need informations about department cannot get them.
+(In fact, I'm the finest known example) Therefore we decided to make our own official website, that is in good hands!

 ## INFORMATION
-CURLY-FORTNIGHT is just a website.
-So you don't need something to install.
-You just need internet connected.
+CURLY-FORTNIGHT is a project at Hanyang University, with prof.Shin.
+We are

 * Contributors
  * Hyein Nam, 2016001234